 4. Let the dough rest in the fridge for 18-24 hours

-4.1 Place the dough in the fridge and let cold-ferment for 18-24 hours.
+4.1 Let the dough sit and ferment in the fridge for 18-24 hours to develop its flavors and texture.

 Cold fermentation is a way to slow down the yeast to allow a longer fermentation time and more flavor to develop in the dough.
 It also makes timing easier, since you can make the dough in advance.

-Tip: If you want pizza the same day, you can let the dough rise at room temperature for 6 hours instead.
+Tip: If you want pizza the same day, let the dough rise at room temperature for 6 hours instead.
 This will also make great pizza, but not quite as flavorful.

 5. Let the dough come to room temperature for 2 hours

-5.1 Take the dough out from the fridge around 2 hours before you plan to bake pizza to let it come to room temperature.
+5.1 Take the dough out from the fridge around 2 hours before pizza time and let it come to room temperature.

 The dough should be nice and bubbly but will develop even more bubbles during these 2 hours.